 20% off City & Guilds bike maintenance course for LCC members

-- Posted in: Blog, Kensington and Chelsea, Hackney
+- Posted in: News and blogs, Kensington and Chelsea, Hackney

 - Tagged with: maintenance, cycle training, disabled, offers, bikeworks

 - Boroughs: Kensington and Chelsea, Hackney

 Photo Bikeworks' All Ability cycling club.
 Credit: Dave Miller

 East London social enterprise Bikeworks is now offering a 20% discount to LCC members on its City & Guilds bike maintenance courses.

 Earlier this year, the organisation became fully accredited to deliver VRQ Level 2 City & Guilds bike maintenance courses which fully equip successful participants to start a career within the cycling industry.